tomreason25/Data_analytics_case_study_Cyclistic/README.md

 The new combined file is named 2021_combined.
 The combined file has 5,595,063 row of data covering the entire year.

-Data Exploration
+<h3>Data Exploration</h3>

 Checking the data for any obvious issues:

-The data types for all columns
+- The data types for all columns
-Duplicates
+- Duplicates
-NULL values
+- NULL values
-ride_id length
+- ride_id length
-Number of ride types
+- Number of ride types
-Trips longer than a day
+- Trips longer than a day
-Trips less than a minute
+- Trips less than a minute
-Start station and id missing
+- Start station and id missing
-End station and id missing
+- End station and id missing
-End coordinates missing
+- End coordinates missing
-Membership type
+- Membership type

-Types of Data
+<h3>Types of Data</h3>